Strong storms to finish off the weekend

 QUAD CITIES, Iowa/Ill.
 (KWQC) -- ***FIRST ALERT DAY for strong to severe storms this afternoon and evening***

-Sunday morning starts off fairly calm, but look for clouds quickly moving into the region ahead of our next weather maker.
+Sunday morning started off fairly calm, but look for clouds quickly moving into the region ahead of our next weather maker.
 This low pressure system and trailing front could produce some strong to severe storms this afternoon and evening, with the Storm Prediction Center putting us at a Level 1 to 2 risk.
 The areas most favored for severe storms will be locations along and south of Highway 34, with the primary threats being damaging winds, large hail and torrential rain.

-An isolated tornado cannot be ruled out.
-A cooler weather pattern sets up to start the work week, with a few showers, breezy conditions and highs in the 70′s.
+A FLOOD WATCH remains in effect until 4 a.m. for some of our southern counties, including Lee and Des Moines counties in Iowa, and Warren, Henderson, Hancock, McDonough, Knox and Stark counties in Illinois.
+We could see rain in excess of 2″ to 3″ for some locations.

 TODAY: Partly sunny and warm with a chance for showers and thunderstorms, some possibly severe by afternoon.
 High: 83°.
 Wind: E 5-10 mph.